weztcy/CPP/README.md

 ## 📜 License

-The source code in this repository may be used for learning and reference purposes.
+The source code in this repository is available for reference, experimentation, and development purposes.

 ---

-**Happy Coding with C++! 🚀**
+**C++ Collection — Algorithms, Data Structures & Programming Implementations**